Finch station: Parking lots and passenger drop-off facility

-There are two major TTC parking lots (referred to as the car park in directional signage) at Finch Station for use by commuters.
+There are two major TTC parking lots (referred to as the car park in directional signage) at Finch station for use by commuters.
 They are named the East Lot and the West Lot, and are located north of Bishop/Hendon, east and west of Yonge Street respectively.
 The lots have a combined capacity of 3,227 parking spaces, the most of any TTC facility.

-In addition to the parking lots, Finch station also features a relatively elaborate "kiss-n-ride" passenger drop-off/pick-up facility, which is connected to the lower concourse level of the station (outside the fare-paid area) by pedestrian tunnels.
+In addition to the parking lots, Finch station also features a relatively elaborate "kiss-and-ride" passenger drop-off/pick-up facility, which is connected to the lower concourse level of the station (outside the fare-paid area) by pedestrian tunnels.
 The area has a round, indoor waiting area for passengers, with about 20 temporary parking spaces circularly surrounding the structure.
 It is adjacent to the west parking lot.

 On the north side of Bishop Avenue, slightly east of the station (along the southern edge of the GO bus terminal) is a parking lane for taxicabs.
 This is best accessed by exiting the subway station at the stairs/escalator to the north-east corner of Yonge and Bishop (the GO bus terminal).